tobiasraabe/cookiecutter-research-template/README.rst

 Introduction
 ============

-This repository lays out the structure for a research project based on the Waf framework.
+This repository lays out the structure for a reproducible research project based on the Waf framework.

 It is derived from https://github.com/hmgaudecker/econ-project-template and the authors of this project deserve all the credit for the implementation of Waf as